Mobile Malware: What Makes It Dangerous?

 - Train employees.
 Make employees aware of mobile malware and the strategies they can take to protect themselves against it.

 Even with the best protection measures and training, there is still a good chance your mobile data could fall into the wrong hands.
 And this is where Spanning Backup comes in.

-Spanning’s cloud-native, purpose-built solutions for Office 365, G Suite and Salesforce protect your organization’s critical data that lives on your mobile device from loss caused by ransomware and malware attacks, human error, and malicious behavior.
+Spanning’s cloud-native, purpose-built solutions for Office 365, Google Workspace and Salesforce protect your organization’s critical data that lives on your mobile device from loss caused by ransomware and malware attacks, human error, and malicious behavior.